danghuagood/SqlToCache/README.md

-## support Mongodb,Mysql,Hbase,ES .... , there Sql'result to redis cache 。
+#support Mongodb,Mysql,Hbase,ES .... ,And there Sql'result to redis cache .

 ```
 from sqltocache import cache_it_json